tue-ees-5xwg0/assignments/README.md

 ## Assignments

-We have in total three assignments.
+We have in total three main assignments plus one preparation assignment.
 They will be also explained during the lecture.
 See the links below for each individual assignment.

+* [Assignment 0](./assignment_0/README.md) - **Preparation** (setup and onboarding)
 * [Assignment 1](./assignment_1/README.md)
 * [Assignment 2](./assignment_2/README.md)
 * [Assignment 3](./assignment_3/README.md)

+**Before starting Assignment 1**, you must complete Assignment 0 to set up your development environment, learn essential Git workflow, and ensure your team repository is properly configured.

-You need to finish the assignments one by one in the given order.
+You need to finish the main assignments (1-3) one by one in the given order.
 Because later assignments depend on the result of earlier assignments.

 ### API